 To contact Single Point of Access (SPA) for Richmond and Kingston please phone 020 8547 5008.

-We have received a range of comments from a handful of Community Learning opportunities which were delivered.
+Over the years, we have received a range of comments from a handful of Community Learning opportunities which were delivered.

-316 adults completed the online survey.
+316 adults completed our online survey.
+Of these:

 The Community Learning fund commissions services that benefit residents in the borough of Richmond.

 Visit our Information for providers page for guidance on how to apply for funding to deliver Community Learning activities.